nrwl/nx/docs/shared/recipes/nx-release/file-based-versioning-version-plans.md

 When you run this command you will receive a series of interactive prompts which guide you through the process of creating a version plan file.
 It will generate a unique name for you and ensure it is written to the correct location.

-## Applying Version Plans at release time
+## Apply Version Plans at Release Time

 Using version plans does not change how versioning, changelog generation and publishing is invoked, you can still use the `nx release` CLI or programmatic API as you would for any other versioning strategy.